 York College of The City University of New York is an Equal Opportunity and Affirmative Action Institution.
-It does not discriminate on the basis of gender, age, color, race, religion, national or ethnic origin, alienage or citizenship, sexual orientation, disability, veteran or marital status in its student admissions, employment, access to programs and administration of educational and human resources policies.
+It does not discriminate on the basis of gender, age, color, race, religion, national or ethnic origin, alien age or citizenship, sexual orientation, transgender orientation, genetic predisposition or carrier status, disability, veteran or marital status in its student admissions, employment, access to programs and administration of educational and human resources policies.

 To ensure equal opportunity for all qualified persons, in deed as well as intent, the College will continue to engage in a positive and on-going affirmative action program that will overcome the causes, as well as the conditions of de facto discrimination in employment against women and minorities.
-This program is in compliance with the requirements of Federal

-Executive Order 11246, as amended by 11375 and 12086; the Equal Pay Act of 1963; Titles VII and IX of the Civil Rights Act of 1964; the Civil Rights Act of 1991; Section 504 of the Rehabilitation Act of 1973; the Americans with Disability Act of 1990; and Section 402 of the Vietnam Era Veterans Readjustment Assistance Act of 1974.
+This program is in compliance with the requirements of Federal Executive Order 11246, as amended by 11375 and 12086; the Equal Pay Act of 1963; Titles VII and IX of the Civil Rights Act of 1964; the Civil Rights Act of 1991; Section 504 of the Rehabilitation Act of 1973; the Americans with Disability Act of 1990; and Section 402 of the Vietnam Era

+Veterans Readjustment Assistance Act of 1974.
 In addition, York's policies and practices comply with all affirmative action policies of the Board of Trustees of The City University of New York.
 The College recognizes its obligation to students, to provide equality of access, to educate, and to offer all available services without regard to gender, age, color, religion, national origin, race, sexual orientation, veteran or marital status or disability.

 As an employer, acting in conformity with federal legislation, and as an educational institution, York College believes in a policy of non-discrimination and recognizes its obligation to maintain an environment free of sexual harassment for its students, faculty, and staff.
 The College is committed to a policy of equal employment opportunity and affirmative action.
-Human resources decisions - recruitment, hiring, training, promotion and compensation - are made in all job categories on the basis of bona fide work related qualifications.
+Human resources decisions B recruitment, hiring, training, promotion and compensation B are made in all job categories on the basis of bona fide work related qualifications.
 Discrimination of any kind against any student, faculty or staff member will not be tolerated.

-Overall responsibility for the affirmative action program is assigned to the Office of the President, located in 2H02.
-The phone number is 262-2612.
-Other persons assigned to ensure that this polic
+Overall responsibility for the affirmative action program is assigned to the Executive Director of Compliance and Legal Affairs, Olga Dais, Esq., located in 2H01.
+The phone number is 262-2140.

-Other persons assigned to ensure this policy statement is adhered to may be found in the following campus locations:
+Other persons assigned to ensure this policy statement is adhered to may be found in the following campus locations: Affirmative Action Committee, Prof. Conrad Dyer: Room 4D06, 262-2986